smbeiragh/sanam/README.md

 A group of styles that are responsible to define default styles of html document.
-Most of projects and frameworks use normalize css or reset css, but always there are some small things we should do in addition to using reset libraries so it's useful to consider a place like a file for reseting styles.
+Most of projects and frameworks use normalize css or reset css, but always there are some small things we should do in addition to using reset libraries so it's useful to consider a place like a file for reset styles.

 ## Environment variables
-Sometimes we need different configs for development and productions environments. for example we need to show breakpoints on development but hide it on production. it's possible to acchive this using include path to force env variable files resolve to different versions for defferent environments.
+Sometimes we need different configs for development and productions environments. for example we need to show breakpoints on development but hide it on production. it's possible to achieve this using include path to force env variable files resolve to different versions for different environments.
+But keep in mind we should use this just for tools config and our code should be the same in all environments.

 ## Big Picture of Directory structure
-To organize our code in a manageable code having a resunable and predictable directory/files structure is nessessary.
-Sanam Suggests following structure as an example. this structure is just a recommandation as a starting point, we should addobt it for our projects.
+To organize our code in a manageable code having a reasonable and predictable directory/files structure is necessary.
+Sanam Suggests following structure as an example. this structure is just a recommendation as a starting point, you should adopt it for your projects.

 <pre>
 /